rhysd/devdocs.vim/README.md

 ### Open local devdocs

 You can easily [host local devdocs](https://github.com/Thibaut/devdocs#quick-start).
-If your local devdocs is hosted to `localhost:9292`, devdocs.vim uses it by following configuration.
+If your local devdocs is hosted at `localhost:9292`, devdocs.vim uses it by following configuration.

 ```vim
 let g:devdocs_host = 'localhost:9292'